TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

+Table \ref{abla_basis_field} presents the results of the ablation study for each set of basis fields in the primitive T-SQ-IW.
+Since $B_{19} \sim B_{24}$ provides the highest level deformation, including quadratics, radial bulge, and smooth corner deformation, losing those basis fields causes 10.04\% IoU and 6.66\% mIoU degradation.
+In addition, because $B_{10} \sim B_{18}$ provides the second-highest level of deformation, including full shear, twist, and bending, losing $B_{10} \sim B_{24}$ results in performance drop.
+Surprisingly, the performance drop after losing all basis fields is similar to the loss $B_{10} \sim B_{24}$.
+This result is very likely because the remaining $B_{1} \sim B_{9}$ only provide basic constant, linear, shears, and taper deformation, which leads to limited improvement in the shape variety of the primitive.
+This result also demonstrates the importance of the high-level deformation basis field, which significantly improved the shape variety of the primitive, resulting in better overall 3D occupancy prediction performance.

-\subsubsection{Ablation Study On Skeleton Merge Module}
+\subsubsection{Ablation Study on Skeleton Merge Module}

-We conducted an ablation study for each component of the skeleton merge module and demonstrated the results of the experiment in Table \ref{abla_skelemerge}.
-The experiment results prove the significant impact of the main skeleton structure, which supports the fundamental 29.92\% mIoU and 41.96\% IoU performance, and the auxiliary impact of the augment structure, which further boosts 0.87\% mIoU and 4.28\% IoU performance.
-The main skeleton, based on lidar, provides detailed 3D geometric information of the surrounding scene, and the augmented skeleton, based on the camera, provides additional information to mitigate occlusion impact in the scene.
-Furthermore, we studied the impact of the range filter hyperparameter $ r$ on the overall performance of the model and present the results in Table \ref{abla_range_filter_r}.
-The results show that a smaller filter range forces the augmented skeleton to get too close to the main skeleton, preventing it from overcoming the lidar sensor's occlusion limitation.
+We conducted an ablation study for each component of the skeleton merge module and presented the results in Table \ref{abla_skelemerge}.
+The experiment results prove the significant impact of the main skeleton structure, which supports the fundamental 29.92\% mIoU and 41.96\% IoU performance, and the auxiliary impact of the augmented skeleton, which further boosts 0.87\% mIoU and 4.28\% IoU performance.
+The main skeleton, based on LiDAR, provides precise 3D geometric information about the surrounding scene, especially the front faces of objects, and the augmented skeleton, based on the camera, provides additional information to mitigate the partial occlusion.
+Furthermore, we studied the impact of the range filter hyperparameter $r$ on the model's overall performance and present the results in Table \ref{abla_range_filter_r}.
+The results show that a smaller filter range forces the augmented skeleton to get too close to the main skeleton, preventing it from overcoming the LiDAR sensor's occlusion limitation, resulting in performance degradation.